pingwu/costs_allocation/README.md

 - The YAML configuration file is human-readable and easily modifiable, allowing for flexible rule adjustments.
 - Each month can have its own YAML file, serving as a natural audit trail to explain cost allocation decisions to business leaders.
 - This approach enhances transparency and facilitates historical analysis of allocation strategies.
+- No need to be a cost allocation expert or python expert to use this tool, just a flexible Yaml file to define the allocation rules.
+- Don't even need to learn excel macro, just use a text editor to edit the Yaml file.
+- The output file will be a CSV file that can be used for further analysis in Excel, Power BI, or any other data analysis tool.

 ## Usage